raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 And, as mentioned by Björn, a color picker widget can benefit from a good perceptual space.
 It should be possible to adjust lightness and saturation without affecting hue, in particular.

 Much of the literature on perceptual color spaces is geared to image compression, with two primary motivations.
 First, as compression adds errors, you generally want those errors distributed evenly in perceptual space; it wouldn't be good at all to have artifacts that appear more prominently in areas of a particular shade.
-Second, good compression depends on a clean separation of luma and chroma information, as the latter can be compressed better.
+Second, good compression depends on a clean separation of lightness and chroma information, as the latter can be compressed better.

 All that said, there are definitely cases where you do *not* want to use a perceptual space.
 Generally for image filtering, antialiasing, and alpha compositing, you want to use a linear space (though there are subtleties here).
 And there are even some cases you want to use a device space, as the device gamut is usually nice cube there, while it has quite the complex shape in other color spaces.